dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 Projects, and the people behind them, are at the heart of what .NET Foundation is all about.
 These days, you’ll find a wide variety of projects under the .NET Foundation.
 Can you contribute to something already in the works?
 [Browse our projects](https://dotnetfoundation.org/projects) to find out how to contribute.

 ### [Become a member](https://dotnetfoundation.org/member)
-The .NET ecosystem is constantly evolving and growing, and we’ve seen incredible innovation in the last few years with more to come.
-If you are passionate about the .NET ecosystem, then you should consider becoming a member of the .NET Foundation.
+By involving people that are passionate about .NET we can create a powerful organization that furthers sustainable open source, a diverse and open community, and help evolve this growing and evolving ecosystem that we are very passionate about.
+If you are as passionate about the .NET ecosystem as we are, then you should consider becoming a member of the .NET Foundation.
 [Read more about member benefits](https://dotnetfoundation.org/member) and [please join](https://dotnetfoundation.org/member/become-a-member) to help shape the future.

 ### [Join a committee](https://dotnetfoundation.org/community/committees)
 The .NET Foundation Committees are where the vast majority of work gets done in the Foundation.
 The more you participate the more we can do together.
 Please visit the [committee hub on our website](https://dotnetfoundation.org/community/committees) to learn more and how you can get involved.